cyberark/conjur-quickstart/README.md

 1. Bring the containers down:

    ```
-   docker-compose down
+   docker compose down
    ```

-   _**NOTE: You must use the `docker-compose down` command here rather than the `docker-compose stop` in order to avoid having stale, ephemeral connection state in the Conjur container.
-If you use the `docker-compose stop` command here instead, you may see errors as described in the [`Failed to open TCP connection` error for Conjur login](#failed-to-open-tcp-connection-error-for-conjur-login) section below.**_
+   _**NOTE: You must use the `docker compose down` command here rather than the `docker compose stop` in order to avoid having stale, ephemeral connection state in the Conjur container.
+If you use the `docker compose stop` command here instead, you may see errors as described in the [`Failed to open TCP connection` error for Conjur login](#failed-to-open-tcp-connection-error-for-conjur-login) section below.**_